core-wg/comi/draft-ietf-core-comi.md

 > The server MUST return the child resource if d= 'a'.

-If this query parameter is not present, the default value is 't'.
+If this Uri-Query option is not present, the default value is 't'.

-### GET {#GetOperation}
+### GET {#get-operation}

 A request to read the values of a data node instance is sent with a confirmable CoAP GET message.
-A single instance identifier is specified in the URI path prefixed with the example path /c.
+A instance identifier is specified in the URI path prefixed with the example path /c.

 ~~~~
 FORMAT:
-    GET /c/<instance identifier>
+  GET /c/instance-identifier

   2.05 Content (Content-Format: application/yang-value+cbor)
-    <(CBOR array of) data node value>
+  data-node-value
 ~~~~
 {: artwork-align="left"}

-The returned payload is composed of all the children associated with the specified data node instance.
-A single data node value is returned, unless the instance identifier is a list or an attribute of a list element, and multiple instance values are returned.
-In the latter case, a CBOR array of data node values is returned.

-The instance identifier is a SID or a SID followed by the "k" query parameter.
+The returned payload contains the CBOR encoding of the specified data node instance value.

-#### GET Examples {#GetExamples}
+#### GET Examples {#get-example}

 Using for example the current-datetime leaf from {{ietf-system}}, a request is sent to retrieve the value of system-state/clock/current-datetime specified in container system-state.
-The ID of system-state/clock/current-datetime is 1719, encoded in octal 3267, yields two 6 bit decimal numbers 26 and 55, encoded in base64, (according to table 2 of {{RFC4648}})  yields a3.
-The answer to the request returns a \<value>, transported as a single CBOR string item.
+The SID of system-state/clock/current-datetime is 1719, encoded in octal 3267, yields two 6 bit decimal numbers 26 and 55, encoded in base64, (according to table 2 of {{RFC4648}})
+yields a3.
+The response to the request returns the CBOR encoding of this leaf of type 'string' as defined in {{I-D.ietf-core-yang-cbor}} section 5.4.

 ~~~~
 REQ: GET example.com/c/a3